 If you are a war widow or widower, you will need to complete the war widow/widower concession attachment form(PDF, 251KB) in addition to the pensioner concession form.

-You can request a refund of overpaid rates and water accounts.
+You can request a refund of overpaid rates and water accounts by completing our online form.

 Understanding your rates

-We raise the rate amount each year by the rate peg percentage determined by the Independent Pricing and Regulatory Tribunal (IPART).
-Rates and charges for waste management, water, sewerage and stormwater services fall outside of the rate peg and are determined yearly.
+Charges for waste management, water, sewerage and stormwater services fall outside the rate peg and are determined yearly.

 Each parcel of land must be included in one of four categories for rating purposes - residential, business, farmland or mining.
 We decide which category your property should be in based on its characteristics and use.